xianxianzhou/PrivadoID-docs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

        <img width="600" src="/img/onchain-issuer-9.png"></img>
    </div>

 3. Click **Create Query**.
-Now select the Network as Polygon Amoy (testnet) and click **Test query** which should result with a QR code.
+Now select the Network as Polygon Origin (testnet) and click **Test query** which should result with a QR code.
 Scan and follow the instructions on the mobile app.

 <div align="center">
        <img width="300" src="/img/onchain-issuer-12.jpg"></img>